burlachenkok/exploring-python3/python3-note.md

 ## How Typical Compute Device is Working

 It's important at least to understand that computational devices do not execute code in [Java](https://www.java.com/), [C#](https://dotnet.microsoft.com/en-us/languages/csharp), [Matlab](https://www.mathworks.com/products/matlab.html), or [Python](https://www.python.org/).
-Compute devices (such as Central Processing Units, Graphical Processing Units) can not do it.
-The real computation devices execute binary code compiled in the form of Instruction Set Architecture(ISA) which connects software implementation with hardware implementation of electrical circuits that represent ISA functionality.
+Compute devices (such as Central Processing Units and Graphical Processing Units) can not do it.
+The real computation devices execute binary code compiled in the form of Instruction Set Architecture(ISA), which connects software implementation with hardware implementation of electrical circuits that represent ISA functionality.

-A simplified compute CPU device has computation cores that execute arithmetic operations via reading arguments from memory or registers and writing results back to memory or registers.
+A simplified CPU device has computation cores that execute arithmetic operations via reading arguments from memory or registers and writing results back to memory or registers.
 Virtual memory provides the scratch storage of input and output results for your process (and other processes running in the Operating System(OS)).

 The control unit in the CPU controls the execution and operation of Electrical Components (developed by Electrical Engineers).
 Finer details about how CPU works in details can be obtained from *System Architecture*, and *Performace Engineering* courses and books.

 ## Programming Languages Taxonomy in CS

 There are a lot of programming languages these days.
 One way to analyze programming languages is from the angle of the implemented type system (**type** are two sets: objects and operations with them.
-This concept is close to the concept of Algebras in mathematics, even in mathematics Algebra operations are closed under the underlying set, and for **programming language types** it's not necessarily the case):
+This concept is close to the concept of Algebras in mathematics; even in mathematics, Algebra operations are closed under the underlying set, and for **programming language types**, it's not necessarily the case):

 * **Static Type System** - statically typed system languages are those in which type checking is done at compile-time.
 * **Dynamic Type System** - dynamically typed languages are those in which type checking is done at runtime (execution time).